This post may contain affiliate links. Read my disclosure policy.

 What can I grill besides meat?

-You can also grill vegetables as a side dish, or to pile on sandwiches and salads.
-Pizza can actually be made on the grill.
-Grilled fruit makes a great dessert, and there are also plenty of other grilled dessert recipes as well.
+You can also grill vegetables as a side dish, or as something tasty to pile them on sandwiches and salads.
+Grilled fruit makes a great dessert, but also complements many savory dishes.
+And there are also plenty of other grilled dessert recipes as well.

 Is grilled food gluten free?